 PIP mobility notes for pain or fatigue

-A calm, practical guide to describing mobility difficulties clearly — distance, time, safety, and recovery.
+A calm, practical guide to describing mobility difficulties clearly, covering distance, time, safety, and recovery.
+This is reference-only and not legal, medical, or benefits advice.

 Mobility and PIP